siva5/siva5.github.io/aboutme.md

 Interested in working in my group?

-For a BSc or MSc project in plant pathology, evolutionary & population genomics, and bioinformatics please get in touch.
+For a BSc or MSc project in plant pathology, evolutionary & population genomics, and bioinformatics please [get in touch](contact.md).

-If you are interested in doing a PhD in my lab, please get in touch to discuss potential projects and funding opportunities.
+If you are interested in doing a PhD in my lab, please [get in touch](contact.md) to discuss potential projects and funding opportunities.

-Contact details for enquiries regarding positions: siva.r2405@gmail.com